 It has a 12.5mm f2.8 fixed-focus lens.
 Shutter speed of 1/200 or 1/100 with flash -- controlled by an ON/OFF switch.
 A sensor determines if the flash fires.
 Built-in flash, motor drive, and handle/cover that turns everything OFF.
 Takes two AA batteries.

 Deluxe version of the 320.
-It has the saem 12.5mm f2.8 fixed-focus lens.
+It has the same 12.5mm f2.8 fixed-focus lens.
 Shutter speed of 1/200 (1/100 with flash).
 Built-in flash and motor drive.
-It's the same as the 320, but with automatic exposure control, so no ON/OFF switch for the flash.
+What's different is that it has automatic exposure control, so no ON/OFF switch for the flash.
 Talk about convenience!.
 Takes two AA batteries.

 Same as the Ansco Cadet Disc 100 -- as small and simple as you can get.
 At least it has a hot shoe.